Prowl-Documentation/Prowl-Dgraph/README.md

 # Mapping port 4040 from within the container to 9090  of the instance
 docker run -it -p 9090:4040 -v ~/dgraph:/dgraph dgraph/dgraph dgraph --bindall=true</pre>

 Now via the information we get from the Prowlbox, we can search using Dgraph via mutation.
-An example of this, would be the following JSON contents:
+An example of this, would be the following JSON contents

 <pre>{
     "me": [